godzivan/Audio-Convert-Samplerate/README.md

 the implementation of which is both fairly quick and accurate.

-The interface is fairly simple, providing methods to work with native C arrays where the raw speed is important as well as perl arrays where further processing is required on the data.
+The interface is fairly simple, providing methods to work with native C arrays where the raw speed is important as well as Raku arrays where further processing is required on the data.

 The native library is designed to work only with 32 bit floating point